Gradient estimators for parameter inference in discrete stochastic kinetic models: Gradient Estimation in Gillespie SSA for Steady-State Observables

 This intuition can be formalized by introducing the Lyapunov exponent,

-see Supplementary Material Section IB for details on how this expectation value is evaluated numerically.
-For a positive Lyapunov exponent, fluctuations in the estimated gradient are expected to grow exponentially, while they decay exponentially for a negative Lyapunov exponent.
-Fig.~\ref{fig:bima_var}b shows that the sign of~$\lambda$ depends sensitively on the temperature~$\tau$, with $\lambda < 0$ at sufficiently high temperature.
-Interestingly, the characteristic temperature at which the Lyapunov exponent changes sign depends on the dissociation rate $k$: Values of~$k$ well above or below $k_{\rm ref}$ require higher~$\tau$ to avoid exponentially growing variance.
+For a positive Lyapunov exponent, fluctuations in the estimated gradient grow exponentially, while they decay exponentially for a negative Lyapunov exponent (Supplementary Material Section \ref{SMsec:sso__variance_gsst}).
+Fig.~\ref{fig:bima_var}c shows that the sign of~$\lambda$ depends sensitively on the temperature~$\tau$, with $\lambda < 0$ at sufficiently high temperature.
+Interestingly, the critical temperature $\tau^{*}$ at which the Lyapunov exponent changes sign depends on the dissociation rate $k$ (Fig.~\ref{fig:bima_var}c).
+The critical temperature reaches its minimum close to $k_{\rm ref}$, and increases as $k$ moves away from $k_{\rm ref}$ (Fig.~\ref{fig:bima_var}d).
+This implies that, for fixed temperature $\tau$, the GS-ST estimator can provide low-variance gradient estimates within a window around $k_{\rm ref}$, while entering a high variance regime for very low or high values of $k$. \\

-The crossover from exponentially decaying to exponentially growing variance explains the sharp increase in variance at small temperatures~$\tau$ and high dissociation rates~$k$.
-Near~$k_{\rm ref}$, the estimator yields low-variance gradient estimates, but when $k$~is far from~$k_{\rm ref}$ at fixed~$\tau$, the estimator enters a regime of exponentially growing variance.
-For small~$k$, this remains largely unproblematic because only few Gillespie steps are needed to reach the target time.
-For high $k$, however, the combination of exponential variance growth and a large number of Gillespie steps leads to a dramatic increase in the final variance.

-\paragraph*{SF Estimator.} Unlike the GS-ST estimator, the variance of the SF estimator grows linearly with the number of Gillespie steps~$s$ (Fig.~\ref{fig:bima_var}c).
-To understand this behavior, we write the variance of the estimator as
+\paragraph*{SF Estimator.} Unlike the GS-ST estimator, the variance of the SF~estimator grows linearly with the number of Gillespie steps~$s$ (Fig.~\ref{fig:bima_var}e).
+This linear scaling results from an underlying diffusion process in the score function.
+Note that since